damianhakert/damianhakert.github.io/source/posts/2016-11-24-how-to-keep-your-fork-up-to-date-with-its-origin.html.md

 Done!
 Once an hour, GitLab will pull the upstream for you, and keep your fork up-to-date!

 By doing so, you only need to take care of your branching strategy before starting to work.
-All the rest GitLab does for you:
+All the rest GitLab does for you!

 - Open the project in the terminal and checkout `master` cd <directory>